lurovi/evolutionary-twitter-bot/README.md

 In this repository we provide two classification models that can be employed for detecting bot profiles on Twitter social platform.
 These models were learned using Evolutionary Computation methods such as Genetic Algorithms (GA) and Genetic Programming (GP).
-They are both available in this repository as Python scripts alongside the respective training procedures.
+They are both available in this repository as Python scripts along with the respective training procedures.
-The dataset that was adopted for training, validating and testing our models is the _TwiBot-20_ dataset that was kindly provided by Feng et al. [[1]](#1).
+The dataset that was adopted for training, validating, and testing our models is the _TwiBot-20_ dataset that was kindly provided by Feng et al. [[1]](#1).
 You can check their repository [here](https://github.com/BunsenFeng/TwiBot-20).
 We leveraged **DEAP** library by Fortin et al. [[2]](#2) in Python 3.8 to learn our models.
 You can chek **DEAP** repository [here](https://github.com/DEAP/deap).

 ## Requirements

-Everything you're going to find in this repository was developed and tested using Python 3.8.12. with the followings libraries alongside the respective versions:
+Everything you're going to find in this repository was developed and tested using Python 3.8.12. with the followings libraries along with the respective versions:

 |Package|Version|
 |:---:|:---:|